MEDIA GUIDES / Image formats

 2. Color Depth

 Color depth refers to the number of colors that can be displayed in an image.
 BMP supports a range of color depths, from 1-bit (black and white) to 24-bit (true color).
+Additionally, BMP can support up to 64 bits per pixel in its file header, allowing for even more detailed and high-quality image storage.
 PNG also offers a range of color depths, from 1-bit to 48-bit.
 This means that PNG can support a larger number of colors than BMP, making it a better choice for images with a wide range of colors or gradients.

 3. Transparency